 For an student to be found responsible for an alleged charge, the hearings officer in an educational conference or the members of a University Conduct Board must use a preponderance of the evidence presented.
 This means that the hearings officer or board members must be at least 51% sure that the alleged student violated policy based on the information that was presented.
 It can also be thought of as "was it more likely than not that a policy violation occurred".
 This is the same weight of evidence that is used in a civil (non-criminal) court.

 The legal dictionary definition of "preponderance of evidence" from law.com is that "preponderance is based on the more convincing evidence and its probable truth or accuracy, and not on the amount of evidence".

-It is important to remember that hearings held through the Office of Judicial and Mediation Services are not bound by formal rules of evidence; however, all evidence must be inherently reliable.
+It is important to remember that hearings held through the Office of Student Conduct & Community Development are not bound by formal rules of evidence; however, all evidence must be inherently reliable.
 Hearsay evidence shall not be used as the sole evidence to establish any fact necessary to establish a violation has occurred or not.

 Additionally, a student's previous disciplinary record shall not be used to establish whether or not they have violated a university policy in a current case; however it may be used when determining disciplinary sanctions if the student is found responsible for an alleged charge.
 A student's failure to function as a student, irregular class attendance, failure to take tests or exams, or failure to complete assignments or requirements, may be considered in determining disciplinary sanctions.

 It is important to remember that the burden of proof in all cases falls on the University.

 After a student has a hearing, whether it is an educational conference or a University Conduct Board hearing, a decision letter will be emailed to the student's Eagle E-mail account.
 The decision letter will normally be emailed to the student within 7-10 business days after the hearing, but it may take up to 30 business days.